sakurita17/jortiz_phd_review/numerator_relationship_matrix.md

 genetic variance $\sigma^2_{a}$, $A\sigma^2_{a}$ is the covariance among breeding values. $A$ is twice the coefficient of coancestry (kinship).

-The inverse of the numerator relationship matrix is used for breeding values computation, however as the size of the matrix increase we start to face compu- tational barrers, memory is a bottleneck for large pedigree but attemps to reduce memory usage increased the computational time.

 # Objective

 To understand the numerator relationship matrix and method for its computation